 The ideal shape for microwave cooking is a "doughnut," which has no center and no corners.
 This shape allows the microwaves to penetrate evenly so that cooking can take place from all angles.
 A microwave-safe ring-mold can be used for cooking many foods.
 It may shorten the cooking time and reduce the need to stir or turn the food.
-As a substitute for a baking ring or a ring-mold, some recipes suggest placing a heavy-bottomed glass in the center of the cooking meatloaf.
+As a substitute for a baking ring or a ring-mold, some recipes suggest placing a heavy-bottomed glass in the center of the cooking container before putting in the food.
+You might try this idea when cooking meatloaf.
 For small items such as potatoes, custards, or meatloaf in individual custard cups, place the dishes in a circle.